 Hire your own lawyer.
 Prenuptial agreements are contracts.
 The details are of utmost importance.
 With so much at stake, don’t let yourself be your test case.
 Hire a lawyer experienced with family law to draft the agreement.

-Don’t wait until the last-minute.
-The further in advance you present the agreement to your fiancé, the more likely everyone will be comfortable and not rush to a decision that could open the door for a later argument that the spouse was under duress.
+Don’t wait until the last minute.
+The earlier you give the agreement to your fiancé, the more likely everyone will be comfortable and not rush to a decision that could open the door for a later argument that the spouse was under duress.
 Just because the Hudson case went the way it did, it doesn’t mean that “two weeks” is sufficient in every case.
 Plus, it lets your fiancé know that you are trying to be fair.